 The Standard Normal Distribution is a simplified version of the Normal Distribution Function which arises when the mean of the distribution is 0 and the standard deviation is 1.

-The Excel NORM.S.DIST function calculates the Standard Normal Cumulative Distribution Function for a supplied value.
+The Excel NORM.S.DIST function calculates the Standard Normal Distribution Function for a supplied value.

 The Norm.S.Dist function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the function is simply a new version of the Normsdist function that is available in earlier versions of Excel.
+However, the function is an updated version of the Normsdist function, which is available in earlier versions of Excel.

-The above chart on the right shows the Standard Normal Probability Density Function.
+The above chart on the right shows the Standard Normal Density Function.

-If you want to calculate the value of this function at x = 0.5, this can be done using the Excel Norm.S.Dist function, as follows:
+If you want to calculate the value of this function at z = 0.5, this can be done using the Excel Norm.S.Dist function, as follows:

 This gives the result 0.352065327.

-If you want to calculate the value of this function at x = 0.8, this can be done using the Excel Norm.S.Dist function, as follows:
+If you want to calculate the value of this function at z = 0.8, this can be done using the Excel Norm.S.Dist function, as follows:

 This gives the result 0.788144601.

-Further information and examples of the Excel Norm.S.Dist function can be found on the Microsoft Office website.
+Further information and examples of the Excel Norm.S.Dist function are provided on the Microsoft Office website.

 If you get an error from the Excel Norm.S.Dist function this is likely to be the #VALUE! error: